God’s Spiritual Law – Unseen Rules for Living

 - Proverbs 11:11, 14:34 (it must be ‘upright’ and ‘righteous’ in the sight of a holy God)

 - Jeremiah 18:7-10, 26:3 (it must recognise and deal with evil – national repentance)

 - Deuteronomy 11:26-28 (it must obey God’s commandments – God’s Law)

 Voting in a Democracy

 So in the light of God’s Spiritual Law, will our election vote (wherever we are) make any positive difference to the well-being of the nation if the choice is between openly rebellious political parties that ignore and even defy God’s law?
 Probably not, in which case the only way forward is to pray, bearing in mind that prophecy suggests that all nations will eventually become spiritually dark (Isa 6:2).

 But if you value democracy then voting is important (and sometimes mandatory).
 So how should we vote?
 Can we really vote for a leader who openly supports abortion, gay marriage and homosexual behaviour?
 Instead we might consider:

-- Voting for a Christian candidate or party with a with a Christian ethos, even though they have little chance of success
+- Voting for a Christian candidate or party with a Christian ethos, even though they have little chance of success

 - In the case of an oppressive government, voting for a candidate who wants to remove the nation from spiritual darkness.